coreinfrastructure/best-practices-badge/doc/other.md

 that need to be reviewed.

 - Perhaps generalize some Node.js practices:
-  - The GPG keys of every person who signs releases is in the project README https://github.com/nodejs/node#release-team
   - We have a private repository for security issues and every member of that team is required to have 2FA enabled on their GitHub account.
   - We’re considering requiring GPG signing of all of their commits as well.

-*   Issue tracking (This must be different for big projects like the Linux kernel; it is not clear how to capture that.):
-    -   Issue tracking for defects.
-    -   Issue tracking for requirements/enhancement requests.
-    -   Bug/vulnerability report responsiveness,
-        e.g., commitment to respond to any vulnerability report within (say) 14 days,
-        or respond to all/nearly all bug reports (far more than 50%).
-    -   If this is a project fork, actively working to become sustainable by either growing its community *or* working to heal the fork (e.g., contribute to the mainline).
-*   Quality:
-    -   Documented test plan.
 *   Security:
-    -   Public advisories issued for vulnerabilities, this could include advisories on the <https://SOMEWHERE/security> page and/or an "Announcement" mailing list for new versions (at least for security updates).
-    -   All inputs from untrusted sources checked against whitelist (not a blacklist) and/or escaped before being transmitted to other users.
-Media (images, audio, and video) is normally considered untrusted since the data is often provided by untrusted sources.
-    -   Privileges limited/minimized.
-    -   Attack surface documented and minimized.
     -   Automated regression test suite includes at least one check for rejection of invalid data for each input field.
         *Rationale:* Many regression test suites check only for perfect data;